-JMMB Securities (T&T) Limited (formerly AIC Securities Limited) (the "Company") was incorporated in the Republic of Trinidad and Tobago on April 1, 1975 and its principal activity is that of a stockbroker serving the investment needs of its individual and institutional clients, trading in bonds, shares and other securities.
+JMMB Securities (T&T) Limited (the "Company") was incorporated in the Republic of Trinidad and Tobago on April 1, 1975 and its principal activity is that of a stockbroker serving the investment needs of its individual and institutional clients, trading in bonds, shares and other securities.
 The Company is registered with the Trinidad and Tobago Securities and Exchange Commission and is also a member firm of the Trinidad and Tobago Stock Exchange Limited ("TTSE").
 The Company's registered office is #169 Tragarete Road, Port of Spain, Trinidad and Tobago.
-The ultimate parent, JMMB Group Limited, is incorporated and domiciled in Jamaica.